pharaohlxvi/interview/README.md

 ### Task

+Fork this repo.

 Using the JSON data provided in the data folder create a single page using PHP to display a list of articles and a list of recommended events.
 It is up to you determine the recommended criteria.

 Please base the design on the provided PSD or PNG.

 ### Optional

-Use LESS or SASS
+* Use LESS or SASS
-Use Grunt or Gulp to build the LESS/SASS
+* Use Grunt or Gulp to build the LESS/SASS
-Use Composer and NPM/Bower to manage dependencies
+* Use Composer and NPM/Bower to manage dependencies

 ### Extra

-Plot the events on a map (Google Maps/Leaflet)
+* Plot the events on a map (Google Maps/Leaflet)